What you will learn:

 easy to distribute

-How to fertilize potted plants
+How to properly fertilize potted plants

 Plants grown in pots need more frequent fertilization than those grown in the ground.